Professional wrestling throws: Inverted leg drop bulldog

 An inverted version of this sees the attacking wrestler drop the opponent on the back of their head, as done in a reverse bulldog.
 This can be achieved by first holding an opponent in an inverted facelock or by simply grabbing the opponent and forcibly leaning them back before lifting their far (or sometimes inside) leg, rotating so the leg is over the opponent's head, and dropping to a sitting position, kneeling, or a split-legged position and maintained into a pin.
 WWE wrestler Melina popularized this move.

 One-handed bulldog

 The one-handed bulldog is in fact more of a facebuster than an actual bulldog and generally sees a wrestler run up from behind their opponent, grab the opponent's head with one hand, and leap forward.
-Kenny Omega has used a variation, called the Kotaro Krusher, where he performed a jump from the canvas to 6 feet before hitting the bulldog.
+Kenny Omega has used a variation, called the Kotaro Krusher, where he performed a jump from the canvas over the opponent, usually jumping upwards of 6 feet before hitting the bulldog.

 Reverse bulldog

 Standing next to or diagonally behind an opponent, the attacking wrestler leaps up, grabs the opponent's head and pulls backwards, resulting in both individuals landing supine.
-WWE wrestler Dolph Ziggler uses this move, which he calls the Zig Zag.
+Current TNA wrestler Nic Nemeth uses and popularized this move, which he calls the Danger Zone.
+It was previously known as the Zig Zag during his tenure in WWE as Dolph Ziggler.